-vSphere 5.1 and later releases support Single Root I/O Virtualization (SR-IOV).
+vSphere supports Single Root I/O Virtualization (SR-IOV).
 You can use SR-IOV for networking of virtual machines that are latency sensitive or require more CPU resources.

 Overview of SR-IOV